rohailtaha/book-list/README.md

 # Book-List-App

 ## About the App
-A Book List app in Vanilla JS to add book records including their title, author and ISBN.
+A Book List app in Vanilla JS to add and remove book records.
+Each book record has a title, author and ISBN.
 The app can be previewed on [this link](https://my-book-list1-app.herokuapp.com/)

 ## Tools Used
 - **Visual Studio Code** to write the app code.